 - Giorgio Chiellini

-Also known as the Libero, the sweeper is great a reading the game and main Job is to ‘sweep up’ if the attack gets past the first line of defence.
+Also known as the Libero, the sweeper is great at reading the game and main Job is to 'sweep up' if the attack gets past the first line of defence.

 They usually sit just behind the central defenders, staying free instead of marking a striker.
 A sweeper must have the ability to read the game and spot potential attacks before they develop.